tendermint/tendermint/UPGRADING.md

   values, which was inconsistent with the `uint64` varint length delimiters used in the P2P layer.
 Both now consistently use `uint64` varint length delimiters.
 * Added `AbciVersion` to `RequestInfo`.
-Applications should check that the ABCI version they expect is being used in order to avoid unimplemented changes errors.
+Applications should check that the ABCI version they expect is being used in order to ensure compatibility.

 ## v0.34.20